jaywink/diaspora-juju/README.md

 diaspora\* social network server.
 See more about diaspora* here - http://diasporafoundation.org

-Note!
-This version corresponds to diaspora* 0.5.x version.
-Not guaranteed to work with older or newer major versions.
+**Note!
+This version corresponds to diaspora* 0.5.99.x development version (ie the 0.6 dev branch).
+Not guaranteed to work with older or newer major versions.**

 # Usage